Select Page

 ◆ EX UNO – PLURA ◆

-VenTree is a “Venture Builder”, a venture-founding company, a parent company that organically creates, forms, and launches its own startups, each operated as its subsidiary.
+VenTree is a “Venture Builder”, a parallel-founder (as opposed to a “serial-founder”), a startup-factory that organically ideates, creates, forms, and launches startup ventures.

 v.
 Venture Builders (VBs)